Navenby

 Navenby /ˈneɪvənbi/ is a village and civil parish in the North Kesteven district of Lincolnshire, England.
-Lying 8 mi south from Lincoln and 9 mi north-northwest from Sleaford, Navenby had a population of 2,128 in the 2011 census and in March 2011, it was named as the 'Best Value Village' in England following a national survey.
+Lying 8 mi south from Lincoln and 9 mi north-northwest from Sleaford, Navenby had a population of 2,361 in the 2021 census.
+In March 2011, it was named as the 'Best Value Village' in England following a national survey.

-A Bronze Age cemetery and the remains of an Iron Age settlement have been discovered in the village.
-Historians also believe Navenby was a significant staging point on the Roman Ermine Street, as the Romans are reported to have maintained a small base or garrison in the village.
+A Bronze Age cemetery and the remains of an Iron Age settlement have been uncovered in the village by Navenby Archaeologist Group and Allen Archaeology.
+Historians also believe Navenby was a significant staging point on the Roman Ermine Street, as the Romans are reported to have maintained a small base or garrison in the village due to close proximity to the village of Ancaster.
 Navenby became a market town after receiving a charter from Edward the Confessor in the 11th century.
 The charter was later renewed by William Rufus, Edward III and Richard II.
 When the market fell into disuse in the early 19th century, Navenby returned to being a village.

 The civil parish of Navenby is rural, covering more than 2100 acre.
 It straddles Ermine Street, a Roman road built between 45 and 75 AD, which runs between London and York.
 The Viking Way, a 147 mi footpath between the Humber Bridge in North Lincolnshire and Oakham in Rutland, also cuts through the village.
 The Vikings exerted great influence over Lincolnshire in the 9th and 10th centuries, as can be seen in the many local place names ending in -by, such as Navenby.
 Names ending with -by meant homestead or village.